lilychughes/lilychughes/_pages/openings.md

 # Open positions

-### Graduate Student and Postdoc Positions
+### Graduate Students
+**I am recruiting a graduate student at North Carolina State University!
+[Please contact Lily Hughes](mailto:lily.hughes@naturalsciences.org) if you are interested in projects combining genomics and natural history collections!**

+### Postdocs
-**Note: We currently don't have funding for graduate student or postdoc positions.
-If you are interested in doing a postdoc at the museum, [contact Lily Hughes](mailto:lily.hughes@naturalsciences.org) to discuss possible external funding sources and grant opportunities.**
+We do not currently have funding for a position, but if you are interested in doing a postdoc, [contact Lily Hughes](mailto:lily.hughes@naturalsciences.org) to discuss possible external funding sources and grant opportunities.

 ### Opportunities for Undergraduate Research
 If you are an undergraduate in the Research Triangle area interested in the systematics, biodiversity and evolution of fishes [contact Lily Hughes](mailto:lily.hughes@naturalsciences.org) to discuss potential research opportunities.